Man0fCulture/-Workshop-WSL-configuration-/README.md

 Do you know Symlink ?

-Do you Know that epitech have an image of our friend Marvin
+I think it is better to use the image of our friend Marvin gived by Epitech if you want to be sure your code works with the moulie